-II.P.
+II.M.
 MINIMUM NOTICE FOR DISPLACEMENTS

-146. For Fiscal Years 2010-2011 and 2011-2012 only, the City will provide ten (10) business days notice to employees who are subject to displacement due to layoffs.
+132. The City will provide ten (10) business days' notice to employees who are subject to displacement due to layoffs resulting from bumping.
 To the extent this notice period extends beyond the date the displacing employee is to start in the position, the employee who is to be displaced will be placed in a temporary exempt position in his/her classification and department for the remainder of the notice period.

-II.Q.
+II.N.
 UTILIZATION OF PROP F AND TEMPORARY EXEMPT EMPLOYEES

-The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
+133. The Human Resources Director agrees to work with City departments to ensure proper utilization of Proposition F and temporary exempt ("as needed") employees when such positions would more appropriately or efficiently be filled by permanent employees.
 In addition, the City will notify holdovers in represented classifications of any recruitment for exempt positions in their classifications.